-1. The address is concatenated with two additional internal LSBs to facilitate burst operation.
-The address order is always fixed as: xxx...xxx+0, xxx...xxx+1, xxx...xxx+2, xxx...xxx+3.
-Bus cycle is terminated at the end of this sequence (burst count = 4).
+1. The address is concatenated with 1 additional internal LSB to facilitate burst operation.
+The address order is always fixed as: xxx...xxx+0, xxx...xxx+1.
+Bus cycle is terminated at the end of this sequence (burst count = 2).
 2. State transitions: RD = (R# = LOW); WT = (W# = LOW).
 3. Read and write state machines can be active simultaneously.
-Read and write cannot be simultaneously initiated.
-Read takes precedence.
-4. State machine control timing is controlled by K.
+4. State machine control timing sequence is controlled by K.